-Join us October 3rd when BlackBerry Cylance Security Engineer Josh Fu and Staff Data Scientist Michael Slawinski review the current state of AI, assess AI’s future, and consider the central role cyber resilience will play in the arms race between attackers and defenders.
+Now available on-demand: BlackBerry Cylance Security Engineer Josh Fu and Staff Data Scientist Michael Slawinski review the current state of AI, assess AI’s future, and consider the central role cyber resilience will play in the arms race between attackers and defenders.
 Among other topics, Josh and Michael will discuss:

 You won’t need a PhD in math to appreciate the significance of the data science Josh and Michael will be sharing during this important webinar.